-A letter from your doctor to the VA in support of your claim can do wonders.
-While more advanced cases may require an expert medical opinion from a doctor who has experience in dealing with the VA, sometimes for less complicated claims, a correctly worded letter from your doctor may be what pushes your claim over the finish line.
+A letter from your doctor to the VA in support of your claim can do wonders in regards to moving your case along.
+While more advanced cases may require an expert medical opinion from a doctor who has experience in dealing with the VA, for less complicated claims, a correctly worded letter from your doctor may be what pushes your claim past the finish line.

 - Identify the veteran and the purpose of your letter of support.

-Example: “I am writing on behalf of veteran John Smith, who served in the U.S. Navy from April, 1992 to April, 1996.
+Example: “I am writing on behalf of veteran John Smith, who served in the U.S. Navy from April 1992 to April 1996.
 Mr. Smith suffers from Parkinson’s Disease.”

 - Identify yourself, including your credentials and your experience.
 Be sure to note if you are affiliated with the VA.